villekjellqvist/Data-Driven-Control/README.md

   * System identification using the Ho-Kalman method, where a similar state space is estimated using the impulse response of the true system.
 * Deterministic Subspace ID - Method I
   * System identification using subspace methods.
-First, the A and C matrices are estimated from input-output data using orthogonal projections, whereafter the B and D matrices are found using linear least squares.
+First, the state space variables are estimated using oblique projections, whereafter the A, B, C and D matrices are found using linear least squares.
-* Deterministic Subspace ID - Method I
+* Deterministic Subspace ID - Method II
   * System identification using subspace methods.
-First, the state space variables are estimated using oblique projections, whereafter the A, B, C and D matrices are found using linear least squares.
+First, the A and C matrices are estimated from input-output data using orthogonal projections, whereafter the B and D matrices are found using linear least squares.